dabit3/real-time-image-tracking/README.md

 amplify push
 ```

-3. Update the IAM policy associated with the Lambda function to have access to Rekognition as well as the S3 bucket (open the AWS console and open the Lambda function to see the associated role)
+4. Update the IAM policy associated with the Lambda function to have access to Rekognition as well as the S3 bucket (open the AWS console and open the Lambda function to see the associated role)

+Function name can be found in `amplify/backend/function/rekognitionfunction-<environment-name>`

-4. Update the environment variables in the Lambda console: `BUCKET`, `APPSYNC_ENDPOINT`, and `APPSYNC_KEY`
+5. Update the environment variables in the Lambda console: `BUCKET`, `APPSYNC_ENDPOINT`, and `APPSYNC_KEY`.
+All of these values can be found in `aws-exports.js`

-5. Run the project
+6. Run the project

 ```sh
 npm start